 F1 drivers are so skinny because in order to go as fast as possible, the weight of the car and the driver needs to be as low as possible.
-There are minimum weights in place, but the teams try to stick as close to that minimum as they can, and so the drivers are usually small and slim.
+There are minimum weight limits in place, but the teams try to stick as close to that minimum as they can, and so the drivers are usually small and slim.

 Why Does Weight Matter So Much in F1?

 When people talk about weight and how much they weigh, they are usually referring to their mass.
-This is what is measured in kilograms, pounds or stone, whereas weight is the force of gravity on that mass.
+This is what is measured in kilograms, pounds, or stone, whereas weight is the force of gravity on that mass.
 But for the sake of this article, we will refer to the car and drivers’ masses as their weights.
 Although not technically correct, it removes any unnecessary confusion.

 So, the car’s weight and that of the driver in any motorsport matters a lot, but why?
 Well, there are lots of variables that affect how fast an F1 car can make its way around a track, but there are a few key ones that stand out above the rest.
 These include tire grip, the downforce and aerodynamics of the car, and the weight of the car.

-What Do F1 Cars And Drivers Weigh?
+What Do F1 Cars & Drivers Weigh?

 Minimum Car Weight

 This means the drivers are very fit, as they don’t just need to be skinny, but they also need to be able to handle the harsh conditions of the car during the race.
-The cockpit can reach more than 50oC, and they need to withstand upwards of 5G through the corners.
-So, they tend to be very fit anyway, and thus are usuallyquite trim regardless of their weight.
+The cockpit can reach more than 50°C (120°F), and they need to withstand upwards of 5 G’s through the corners.
+So, they tend to be very fit anyway, and so they are usually quite trim regardless of their weight.

 Weight Fluctuation In The Race

-After every race, the drivers are weighed once more, in order to ensure they made the minimum weight throughout the race.
+After every race, the drivers are weighed once more in order to ensure they made the minimum weight throughout the race.
 The cars will also be weighed, and this ensures that it is nearly impossible for the teams to get around the minimum weight requirements.

-A heavier car will not go as fast or accelerate as fast as a lighter car with the same engine, aerodynamics and grip profiles.
+A heavier car will not go as fast or accelerate as fast as a lighter car with the same engine, aerodynamics and grip.
 That is why F1 teams try to keep their weight and the weight of their drivers as low as possible.
 There are regulations surrounding the exact numbers, and as drivers try to stay as close to the minimum weight as possible, it often means they are very skinny.